-Load the "MotorsCalibrate" program located on "File -> Examples -> BnrOneAPlus-> Advanced -> MotorsCalibrate" to the robot.
+Load the "MotorsCalibrate" program located on "File -> Examples -> BnrOneA-> Advanced -> MotorsCalibrate" to the robot.
 When the upload ends you are going to configure the necessary power to move the motors.

-IMPORTANTE NOTE: Calibrating the motors must be done using a fully charged battery and with the robot placed on a flat surface!
+Calibrating the motors must be done with the robot placed on a flat surface and using a fully charged battery.
 The goal of this process is to register the necessary power for the robot to initiate movement and the battery voltage in that precise moment.
 The robot will use these calibrating values to improve motion with very low speeds and to maintain a constant velocity as battery voltage drops while discharging.